 D6.
 Income maintenance

-Income support for disabled people aged 20 years of age and older is attributed through five different systems:
+Income support for disabled people aged 20 years and older is attributed through five different systems:

 - War invalidity pensions (Pension militaire d’invalidité - PMI);